 What it Was Versus What it Could Be

 So now that I’ve outlined some of the problems that I know I’ve had (and maybe you have as well if you are reading this post).
-What you need now is answers or a solution.
+What you need now is a solution.
 What do you do when you think you have been working on the same project for too long?

 This is a tough call.
 The time investment makes it that much harder to let go when something isn’t working.
 And that is precisely why I think time is the key here.
 Set a rigid deadline.An ultimatum, if you will.
 The reality is this: you can keep working on things endlessly.
 You will continue to grow and change as a creator and the story can continue to change to fit the new writer you have become.
 But at some point, you have to move on.
 If you’re really committed to making it work, you will find a way to get it done within that time frame.
 Otherwise, put it aside and spend all your time and creative energy on something new.
 Something less frustrating and hopefully more rewarding.

 How long you can take to draft something you’ll have to learn by trial and error.
 There is no magical number that I can provide for how long you should spend.
 It’ll vary from writer to writer, project to project.
-A little infuriating if you’re like me, frustrated and stuck, but I do know that a time limit is the best solution I can provide.
+A little infuriating if, like me, you’re frustrated and stuck, but I do know that a time limit is the best solution I can provide.
 I firmly believe it is better to move on than to continue working on a draft that isn’t cooperating.
 I also know how hard it is to move on, especially if you have convinced yourself that this draft is ‘the one’.